BrunoFBarbosa/Appium-Example/README.md

 # Usage

 ```
+$ cd AppiumFramework
-mvn test
+$ mvn test
 ```
 This will run the test app on the default emulator called "Emulator".

-If your emulator does not have this name, you can simply use
+If your emulator does not have this name, you can simply use the following:

 ```
-mvn test -DdeviceType=<your_emulator_name>
+$ mvn test -DdeviceType=<your_emulator_name>
 ```

-You can also edit your device on the global.properties file
+You can also edit your device on the [global.properties](https://github.com/BrunoFBarbosa/Appium-Example/blob/master/src/main/java/maventutorial/AppiumFramework/global.properties) file:

 ```
+...
 device = Emulator
 emulatorId = emulator-5554
+...
 ```